 What this means for your business

 If you have a large Internet presence, you probably already have data security protocol in place, such as ISO 27001 or PCI DSS, but if you don’t, this is the time to invest in such standards to save yourself the inconvenience and cost of a possible breach of information.
+You should also consider using a best-in-class EU representation for GDPR, to ensure full compliance with European laws.

 To protect yourself, you can also put a Security Information and Event Management (SIEM) tool into place.
 This will allow you to follow a procedure intended to keep private information secure.